freeman507/phasmophobia_assistant/README.md

 To report a bug, new ideas, insight or comments send an e-mail to felipeszanella@gmail.com

+### Last update 01 dec 2020 20:17 (BRT)

+* Rebuilded all app interface, now divide by tabs "Objectives" and "Evidences".

+* Added subtitle for ghost filter evidences.

+* Added documentation to objectives, evidences and ghosts.

+* Added a "About Page" to reference projects and source content.

 ### Last update 11 nov 2020 23:15 (BRT)

 * Ghost result feature: Now based on evidences, the app can deduce the ghost, the result is shown on bottom of evidences.